Diaoul/subliminal/docs/provider_guide.rst

 Unittesting
 -----------
-All possible uses of the :meth:`~subliminal.providers.Provider.query` method must be unittested including the uses that produce exceptions other than :class:`~subliminal.exceptions.ProviderNotAvailable`.
+All possible uses of the :meth:`~subliminal.providers.Provider.query` method must be unittested.
 The :meth:`~subliminal.subtitle.Subtitle.compute_matches` is used to validate the unittests.

 As it is not possible to unittest all uses of the :meth:`~subliminal.providers.Provider.list_subtitles`